Buyers and Providers

 Buyers

-Partners: an external business entity (e.g. Reseller, CAT) who may need to buy OEM original parts and consumables.
-For this reason in the DPS a partner can act also as a buyer.
-In respect to others, this buyer type may have specific requirements such as bulk pricing, or integration with procurement systems.
+• Partners: an external business entity (e.g., Reseller, CAT) that may need to buy OEM original parts and consumables.
+For this reason, in the DPS, a partner can also act as a buyer.
+In respect to others, this buyer type may have specific requirements such as bulk pricing or integration with procurement systems.

 Roles and actions of buyers in an e-commerce application include:

-Browsing and Searching: users explore the product catalog, filter and search for specific items based on their preferences or context.
+• Browsing and Searching: Users can explore the product catalog, filter, and search for specific items based on their preferences or context.

-Adding to Cart: buyers add desired items to their shopping cart for purchase.
+• Adding to Cart: Buyers can add desired items to their shopping cart for purchase.

-Checkout: users proceed to the checkout, where they provide shipping information, select payment methods, and review their orders before finalizing the purchase.
+• Checkout: Users can proceed to the checkout, where they provide shipping information, select payment methods, and review their orders before finalizing the purchase.

 Providers

-OEM: the main organization in the DPS, who can sell products to its ecosystem, including Partners and Customers.
+• OEM: The main organization in the DPS, which can sell products to its ecosystem, including Partners and Customers.

-Sub-Organization: a sub-organization in the DPS, who can sell products to its local ecosystem, including country/area Partners and Customers.
+• Sub-Organization: A sub-organization in the DPS that can sell products to its local ecosystem, including country/area Partners and Customers.

-Partner: an external business entity (e.g. Reseller, CAT) who can sell products or provide technical assistance to its customers.
+• Partner: An external business entity (e.g., Reseller, CAT) that can sell products or provide technical assistance to its customers.

 Roles and actions of providers in an e-commerce application include:

-Customer Communication: providers may communicate with buyers regarding order status, shipping updates, or addressing any inquiries or concerns.
+• Customer Communication: Providers may communicate with buyers regarding order status, shipping updates, or address any inquiries or concerns.

 Orders Assignment Policy